OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
 name: OclOCP
 description: |
-  As for [OclSystem](#apiocl_system) there are two ways to implement an optimal control problem (OCP) The functional and the object oriented approach.
+  As for [OclSystem](#apiocl_system) there are two ways to implement an optimal control problem (OCP): The functional and the object oriented approach.
 If you do not implemented some of the functions or methods they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.

   **Using OCP function**
   You can implement functions for path costs, arrival costs, path constraints, boundary conditions.
 Pass function handles/pointers to these function to the constructor of OclOCP to create an optimal control problem.
 For information about the signature of these functions look at the definitions of the abstract methods.